timmelander/apigw-iam-oidc-authorizer-fn/docs/DEV_GUIDE.md

-# Dev Guide
+# Development Guide

-This guide covers the code structure, local development, testing, and how to extend the OCI API Gateway + OIDC Authentication solution.
+This guide is for developers who want to understand, modify, or extend the OCI API Gateway + OIDC Authentication solution.
+It covers the project structure, function architecture, local development setup, testing strategies, and how to add new features like custom claims or protected routes.

 ## Project Structure